 Although there are some risks and challenges when travelling in Uganda with kids, the numerous great national parks and water-based activities mean that Uganda can be a lot of fun for children.
-On the city side of things, there are plenty of activites for young people and Entebbe and Jinja in particular have plenty on offer.
+On the city side of things, Kampala isn’t exactly bursting with activities for young people, but Entebbe and Jinja have plenty on offer.

 In general though, Uganda is a very child friendly place and your children will be good ambassadors/ice breakers for you.
 Some Lodges may have a minimum age limit for children but not many so do.
 Globetrotters Travel and Tours will definitely get you the matching offers for the composition of your travel lot.

 There is NO danger in the different parks or the many Ugandan safaris you can choose from because most have guidelines and we as Globetrotters will be able to lay them out for you or even guide you through them.

 Africa will always be one of the most exceptional destinations, rich in beauty and lots of places to explore.
 For many, it’s unexplored, wild and beautiful.
 So going along with your children to an African safari, let alone a Ugandan safari will definitely get your kids forever indebted to you after its conclusion

 For some, travelling to Africa can be a daunting experience without proper planning.
 Backpacking with kids can be an even more challenging experience; but hey, adventure waits, so who says you can’t do it?
 At Globetreotters, we make sure it is done!

 With planning and a few compromises here and there, backpacking with kids can be the most rewarding experience of your life and here’s why